 Were you injured in a car accident in Durham?
 Was the other driver distracted, intoxicated, aggressive, or otherwise negligent?
-If so, you could hold them accountable for the harm you’ve suffered and unexpected expenses that you’ve incurred.
+If so, you could hold them accountable for the harm you’ve suffered and the unexpected medical bills you’ve incurred.
 This could include compensation for your medical bills, lost wages, car repairs or replacement, pain and suffering, and more.
 Don’t let someone else’s poor decisions set you back.
-Let an experienced Durham car accident lawyer help you demand justice.
+Instead, let an experienced Durham car accident lawyer help you demand justice.

-At Kreger Brodish LLP, our trial attorneys have represented car accident victims in Durham and throughout North Carolina for more than a decade.
+At Kreger Brodish LLP, our trial attorneys have represented car wreck victims in Durham and North Carolina for over a decade.
 We understand the stress that injured crash victims face, and we work to take that off you.
-When you work with us, you can expect personalized and compassionate attention from our attorneys and support staff.
+You can expect personalized and compassionate attention from our Durham auto accident attorneys and support staff when you work with us.
 Your only focus should be on your recovery.
 Let us take care of the rest.

-Contact us today for a free consultation with a trusted Durham car accident lawyer.
+Contact us today for a free consultation with our trusted Durham personal injury lawyers.
 There is no charge unless we recover payment for you.

 How Can Our Durham Car Accident Lawyers Help You?

-You have a lot on your plate after a serious car accident.
-You may be scrambling to get to a doctor and trying to figure out how to pay your bills while missing work.
-A Durham car accident attorney from Kreger Brodish LLP can help you understand your options and make a plan for getting back on your feet.
+You have a lot on your plate after a severe car accident.
+You may be scrambling to get to a doctor and figuring out how to pay your bills while missing work.
+A Durham auto accident attorney from Kreger Brodish LLP can help you understand your options and make a plan for getting back on your feet.

-Our savvy legal team will manage all the details of your car accident injury claim by:
+Our savvy legal team of car crash attorneys will manage all the details of your injury claim by:

 - Bringing in expert witnesses in fields such as accident reconstruction or medicine to help us prepare persuasive arguments in support of your case